 Trump leaves China tariff deadline open, calls relationship 'testy'

-U.S. President Donald Trump declined to set a deadline on Wednesday for levying tariffs on another US$325 billion of Chinese goods and called the relationship with Beijing good but "testy" after China walked back commitments for a trade deal.

-WASHINGTON: U.S. President Donald Trump declined to set a deadline on Wednesday for levying tariffs on another US$325 billion of Chinese goods and called the relationship with Beijing good but "testy" after China walked back commitments for a trade deal.
+WASHINGTON: US President Donald Trump declined to set a deadline on Wednesday (Jun 12) for levying tariffs on another US$325 billion of Chinese goods and called the relationship with Beijing good but "testy" after China walked back commitments for a trade deal.

 Asked if he had a deadline for China to make progress towards a deal before facing the further penalty, Trump said no.